kyr0/microtune/README.md

 By default AAX is not built, but if you have the AAX sdk you will be able to enable this.

 ## Side-note, commercial alternative
-After implementing this project, the user EyalAmir in "The Audio Programmer" channel on Discord told me that he actually developed a plugin with a similar idea in mind.
+After having the idea and implementing this project, the user EyalAmir in "The Audio Programmer" channel on Discord told me that there is plugin with a similar idea in mind already on the market.

-So there as a commercial alternative available: [PitchInnovations OI](https://www.pitchinnovations.com/home/oi/)
+So there is a commercial alternative available already: [PitchInnovations OI / FLUiD PiTCH](https://www.pitchinnovations.com/home/oi/)

-I wasn't aware of that when I started implementing this plugin.
+I wasn't aware that this plugin already existed when I started implementing Microtune in September 2021.
-It's a pretty decent plugin and a good alternative if you also want additional features, like MPE support.
+FLUiD PiTCH from PitchInnovations is a pretty decent plugin and a good alternative to this plugin if you also want additional features, like MPE support.

-This plugin doesn't come with MPE support: Its pitch bend modulation applies to all MIDI notes played at the same time and not to each single note individually.
+Microtune doesn't come with MPE support: Its pitch bend modulation applies to all MIDI notes played at the same time and not to each single note individually.
+Therefore chord bending works with Microtune, but technically, it triggers the pitch bend for all notes hold at the same time, not each single note individually.

 ## Intention of this project / what it does
 I've developed this project to implement an idea I head to give my digital instruments the possibility to be slightly detuned.